Canadian Industrial Participation in The F-35 Joint Strike Fighter program

 Ongoing Work on Industrial Participation

-An interdepartmental team, led by Industry Canada, is responsible for facilitating the growth of industrial participation in the Program by companies in Canada.
+An interdepartmental team, led by Innovation, Science and Economic Development Canada, is responsible for facilitating the growth of industrial participation in the Program by companies in Canada.
 Other departments who contribute to this effort include the Department of National Defence, the Department of Foreign Affairs and International Trade, Public Works and Government Services Canada, as well as the Regional Development Agencies.
 Activities include:

 - Sharing Program information with companies in Canada and explaining the best value industrial participation approach used by the F-35 JSF Program and its partners.